secretGeek/today-i-learned-staging/python/python_in_minecraft.md

 I'm socially progressive and tend to get myself into this kind of problem for fun.

-6. Download the latest zip file containing sample Python scripts and the mcpi library from:
+- Step 6.
+Download the latest zip file containing sample Python scripts and the mcpi library from:

 	[https://github.com/arpruss/raspberryjammod/releases](https://github.com/arpruss/raspberryjammod/releases)